 - EDF SA has implemented for some years a specific programme to prevent incidents in hazardous situations (red or orange zone entrance, radiographic tests...) based on a reference standard regularly audited by the Nuclear Inspectorate. - Under the "Charte de progrès" (Progress Charter) signed with subcontractors and professional organisations, EDF implements an action plan intended to gradually reduce the number of workers exposed to more than 10 mSv per year (vs. 16 mSv/year a few years ago).
 The 16 mSv/yr pre-alert has thus reduced within 10 years the number of workers receiving a dose higher than 16mSv/yr (92 workers in 2001 down to 2 in 2011) and the dose was further reduced to 14mSv in 2012.
 Ever since it was implemented several years ago, this pre-alert process has also fostered a dialogue with subcontractors in an effort to find joint solutions to gradually reduce the doses received by these highly specialised workers and to guarantee the same quality of medical monitoring.
-More generally, under this joint agreement, EDF and its industrial partners afford the same priority and take the same commitment to the improvement of radioprotection and exposure prevention. - EDF has been implementing for several years a specific programme to improve radiological cleanliness: reinforced rules during maintenance operations, additional investments in more sensitive and numerous contamination detectors, benchmarking and rating of the sites.
+More generally, under this joint agreement, EDF and its industrial partners afford the same priority and take the same commitment to the improvement of radioprotection and exposure prevention.

+- EDF has been implementing for several years a specific programme to improve radiological cleanliness: reinforced rules during maintenance operations, additional investments in more sensitive and numerous contamination detectors, benchmarking and rating of the sites.
 Several power plants have adopted the so-called EVEREST approach (Evoluer VERs une Entrée Sans Tenue universelle), consisting in accessing clean zones (contamination <0.4Bq/cm2) with standard work overalls, and wearing a special protection suit in contaminated areas. - The EDF Engineering Division conducts research to determine the best technical choices to reduce doses in future reactors (chemical conditions of reactor coolant, presence of cobalt in steam generator tube alloy and in valve stellite...)

-EDF Energy has launched an instrumentation replacement programme, for installed and portable radiation and contamination instrumentation; the new equipment being more sensitive and aligned to best international standards and practices.
+EDF Energy has continued to demonstrate continuous improvement with respect to radiation exposure, primarily due to the design of the AGRs, good PWR dose performance, robust governance arrangements and excellent control of all high dose work performed across the company.
+Ongoing improvement initiatives include an instrumentation replacement programme, for installed and portable radiation and contamination instrumentation; the new equipment are more sensitive and aligned to best international standards and practices.

-• EDF Energy has successfully implemented a programme of radiography inspections, as a world best practice, together with its contract radiography company.

-• EDF Energy has improved radiation worker practices by training workers to a common standard in a training environment using simulated contamination.
+- EDF Energy has successfully implemented a programme of radiography inspections, as a world best practice, together with its contract radiography company. - EDF Energy has improved radiation worker practices by training workers to a common standard in a training environment using simulated contamination.
 It has also laid the foundation for effective reinforcement of standards using coaching cards in the Radiation Controlled Areas (RCA).
 Other initiatives implemented to address worker practices include, the introduction of radiological protection coaching time in the field, RCA "meet and greet" programmes using standard question sheets, a pocket restriction policy (workers only permitted to take items required for the job into the RCA), an empty pocket policy (workers required to check personal items and pocket contents in a Small Article Monitor before exiting the RCA), RCA orientation tours for new starters and RCA Lockouts (prohibiting RCA access to workers for non-compliance with radiological protection rules).